kkamara/kkamara/README.md

 Favourite football team: Arsenal, but I stopped following football when I was a teenager.

 Favourite music: I listen to the ambient sounds of [The Kelvin Kamara Sound App](https://github.com/kkamara/the-kelvin-kamara-sound-app).
+I also sometimes accompany this with bird song.
+Click [here](https://www.youtube.com/@BEONatureBirdSinging) for the best nature birds singing.

 Nationality: I have a UK passport.
 I was born and raised in Lewisham, south east London.
 I am from Lagos, Nigeria on my father's side.
 I am also from Sierra Leone.
 I have visited Lagos, Nigeria, twice.